RejaurRahman/blog-camp/README.md

 ## Tasks on Blog Posts

 1. Sticky Headings Nav
-2. Similar posts section
-3. Form option to Rich Text
+2. Form option to Rich Text
-4. Two Column Text option
+3. Two Column Text option
-5. Fill in content
+4. Fill in content in post pages

 ## Other Pages